cof/c-db-k8s/README.md

 A linux runtime container launcher for running server and client in isolated namespaces:

-**Supported featues**
+**Supported features**

-- Usea a simple C api for container configuration
 - Create an manages its own network namespaces
+- Supports privilege dropping (sudo,caps,privs,seccomp)
+- Use a simple API for container configuration

 **Design**

 - Creates its own runtime dirs for network and filesystem namepaces
 - By default it create runtime dir in the current dir
-- Support cmd line args to allow runtime defaults
+- Support cmd line args to overide runtime defaults
 - Uses signal to catch SIGTERM and SIGINT
-- Uses a container api to configure add an list of container to run.
+- Uses a container api to configure a list of containers to run.
-- Create and manages its own netwok namespace files
+- Create and manages its own network namespace files
-- Supports running container in order or parallel
+- Supports running container in order or in parallel
+- Uses bind mount to create network namespace files
 - Uses setns and clone to run containers in their own netns
 - Uses pipe to sync with child
 - Child setup proc and its own rootfs before excing containerA
 - Child supports privilege dropping sudo|caps|priv|seccomp